AlgWiki/AlgWiki/docs/dev.md

   * NPM is the default package manager but Yarn is faster and generally better
   * _Note for MacOS users: If you install Yarn using `brew`, make sure you add the `--without-node` option!_
 * Download the source code of the project: `git clone https://github.com/jakzo/edgecase.git`
-  * You probably know what [Git](https://git-scm.com/) is if you're reading this...
-  * But Git can be confusing, so Git commands will be shown throughout this guide
+  * Install [Git](https://git-scm.com/) first if it is not already installed
 * Install dependencies by running `yarn` in the root folder of the project
   * All the packages which EC uses to build and run will be installed inside the `node_modules` folder
-* Launch the EC web server locally by running `yarn start`
+* Launch the EC web server locally by running `yarn dev`
+  * VS Code users can also use the `Dev Server` command from the _debug_ tab to start it with the debugger enabled
   * If everything works you should see a link in your terminal!

 ## Technologies